 Acorn squash is super easy to prepare, and really, the hardest part is cutting it in half.
 So I sometimes cheat and have the Hubs cut it for me, and then I do the rest.

 First, cut the squash in half.
-Then, scoop out the seeds with a fork.
+Then, scoop out the seeds with a spoon or fork.
 If you’ve ever scooped out pumpkin seeds, this part is a breeze!

 I usually cut the squash in half, which makes the sauce spill out, but I scoop it up again and drizzle the sauce over the cut squash, and everyone’s happy, especially the kiddos since this is about the only way they eat squash!

 Baked Acorn Squash Recipe

 Baked Acorn Squash

 - 12 tablespoons maple syrup

 - Scoop the seeds out from the center with a large spoon.